godot-dimensions/g4mf/specification/parts/mesh/material.md

 Texture map transforms, such as those supplied by `KHR_texture_transform` in glTF™, are not supported in G4MF.
 Instead, any texture transforms present in an application, such as scaling or translation, MUST be baked into the texture coordinates in the accessor when exporting the G4MF file.
 If dynamic texture transforms are required, such as for animation purposes, they may be defined by an extension, as long as the actual texture coordinates in the texture map properties have the current transforms baked in at export time.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST have a floating-point primitive type.
+The accessor MUST have a floating-point component type.
 The accessor MUST have its `"vectorSize"` set to the dimension of the texture space, which is the same as the dimension of `texture` if defined.
 For example, a 4D mesh with a 3D texture would have a texture map accessor with a `"vectorSize"` of `3`.
 The amount of vector elements in the accessor MUST match or exceed the amount of vertex instances of all mesh surfaces that use this channel.
 For example, a 4D mesh with 10 tetrahedral simplex cells needs at least 40 vector elements in the texture map accessor; with 3D texture coordinates, that means at least 120 numbers in the accessor.

 ### Topology Texture Map